-ILOG= 0: The logarithmic singularity is included with the wavelike component of the Green function and is integrated by quadrature over each panel.
+ILOG= 0: The logarithmic singularity is included with the wavelike component of the Green function and is integrated by quadrature over each panel or patch.

-ILOG= 1: The logarithmic singularity in the Green function is subtracted and integrated analytically for pairs of panels for which the Rankine image singularity 1/r' is also integrated analytically.
+ILOG= 1: The logarithmic singularity in the Green function is subtracted and integrated in a similar manner as the Rankine image singularity 1/r'.
 (This option produces more accurate results.)